 - 3. Upgrade your first node to the next release, but do not start any keystone processes. - 4.
 Update your configuration files on the first node (/etc/keystone/) with those corresponding to the latest release. - 5.
-Run keystone-manage doctor on the first node to diagnose symptoms of common deployment issues and receive instructions for resolving them. - 6.
-Run keystone-manage db_sync --expand on the first node to expand the database schema to a superset of what both the previous and next release can utilize, and create triggers to facilitate the live migration process.
+(New in Newton) Run keystone-manage doctor on the first node to diagnose symptoms of common deployment issues and receive instructions for resolving them. - 6.
+(New in Newton) Run keystone-manage db_sync --expand on the first node to expand the database schema to a superset of what both the previous and next release can utilize, and create triggers to facilitate the live migration process.